Ming Beaver Kwei: Early life

-Born YauMing Kwei in Hong Kong, Beaver grew up on the Shaw Brothers backlot with his filmmaking family, where his father directed 75 films and his mother worked as a Foley artist.
+Born Yau Ming Kwei in Hong Kong, Beaver grew up on the Shaw Brothers backlot with his filmmaking family, where his father directed 75 films and his mother worked as a Foley artist.

 “I was used to coconut shells, buckets of gravel and doors that led nowhere on a sound stage.
-My math tutor was the projectionist, “Kwei told The Hollywood Reporter in 2011.
+My math tutor was the projectionist", Kwei told The Hollywood Reporter in 2011.

 He lived in studio-subsidized housing with his family, and counted Hong Kong filmmakers Chang Cheh (co-director on Kuei's The Delinquent), Ching Gang, father of Tony Ching Siu-Tung (A Chinese Ghost Story) and Derek Yee Tung-sing (Protege) as neighbors.

 “Shaw kept everybody in their little kingdom.
 Directors in one block and stars in the next building.”

 After relocating to the United States with his family in the 1980s, Kwei attended St. Michael's Preparatory School, a Catholic boys boarding school in southern Orange County, California.
 His father discouraged him from pursuing a career in the film industry, preferring that Kwei become an engineer instead.
 Nevertheless, Kwei was accepted into the film program at the University of California, Irvine.

 “I always knew I’d be in films.
 But I also knew I didn’t want to be a director,” he told The Hollywood Reporter.